nateshirley/codespeak/README.md

   """
 ```

-The first time fizzbuzz() is called in your project, Codespeak will generate its implementation and execute it.
+The first time fizzbuzz() is called, Codespeak will generate its implementation and execute it.
 When the function is called anytime thereafter, the current version is compared with the previous using a checksum.

 When changes are detected, new code is generated and executed.
 Otherwise, the previous implementation is executed in real-time.